kshptl/kshptl.github.io/README.md

-I am a scientist with a background in the pharmaceutical industry.
+I am a data scientist with a background in the pharmaceutical industry.
 This portfolio is a compilation of respositories for analysis or for exploration of machine learning algorithms.

 ## **Projects**